 That Wolfe attempts to indict me further by claiming that my article, if followed to logical conclusions, would additionally include the expulsion of East Asians, Middle Easterners, and people from the Indian Subcontinent (3) is again an attempt to forcibly insert something into the text that is not there.
 Indeed, it puts to lie his purported claim to be quite well versed in contemporary Marxian and critical theory type politics.
 Anyone who has taken the time to examine and study the development in fields such as Settler Colonial Studies and Indigenous Critical Theory would no doubt have come across the distinction increasingly being made increasingly within those particular milieus between the concepts of settlers and “arrivants” and the slow, correct, push back against the broad category of settlers of colour (Byrd 2011).
-While itself not a perfect concept, in particular for, in some ways, arguably glossing over the specificity of antiblackness (King 2014), the concept of arrivants, which I make extensive use of us in my writings, has helped to provide the necessary structural and phenomenological distinction between settlers as simply a broad category negatively defined as not indigenous, to settlers as a ontological position defined through how they are placed within the political structures of culture, society, law, and philosophy, what they can and cannot be within the world, and what capabilities and powers they have.
+While itself not a perfect concept, in particular for, in some ways, arguably glossing over the specificity of anti-Black racism (King 2014), the concept of arrivants, which I make extensive use of in my thinking, has helped to provide the necessary structural and phenomenological distinction between settlers as simply a broad category negatively defined as not indigenous, and settlers as a ontological position defined through how they are placed within the political structures of culture, society, law, and philosophy, what they can and cannot be within the world, and what capabilities and powers they have (Saar 2012).